ClickCease

 Blowing the whistle can have a tremendous upside as whistleblowers receive hundreds of millions of dollars each year for doing the right thing – but past results don’t guarantee future success.
 But, if you have any doubts about whether or not something is considered medical billing fraud, it’s always better to err on the side of caution and have a free consultation with an experienced whistleblower law firm like Brown, LLC, a firm led by a former FBI Special Agent.

-What Is Upcoding in Medical Billing
+What Is Upcoding in Medical Billing?

 Upcoding is a pervasive type of medical billing fraud.
 Providers who engage in upcoding deliberately submit incorrect codes to insurance companies or government programs like Medicare and Medicaid.
 These codes represent more expensive services or diagnoses than those actually provided.
 This is done to increase reimbursement amounts, effectively defrauding insurers and taxpayers.
 Detecting upcoding can be challenging, but methods include comparing a practice’s coding patterns to those of similar providers.
 Additionally, whistleblowers working under the False Claims Act have been instrumental in exposing upcoding schemes, leading to significant recoveries of fraudulently obtained funds.